-At AHCCCS's request, the Contractor shall provide an electronic extract of the Casualty cases, including open and closed cases.
+Reporting: The Contractor may be required to report the amount of third-party collections and cost avoidance.
+In addition, upon AHCCCSA's request, the Contractor shall provide an electronic extract of the Casualty cases, including open and closed cases.
 Data elements include, but are not limited to: the member's first and last name; AHCCCS ID; date of incident; claimed amount; paid/recovered amount; and case status.
+The AHCCCSA TPL Section shall provide the format and reporting schedule for this information to the Contractor.
+Prior to negotiating a settlement on a total plan case, the Contractor shall notify AHCCCSA to ensure that there is no reinsurance or fee for service payments that have been made by AHCCCS.
+For total plan cases, the contractor shall report settlement information to AHCCCS, utilizing the AHCCCS approved casualty recovery Notification of Settlement form, within 10 business days from the settlement date.
+Failure to report these cases may result in one of the remedies specified in Section D, Paragraph 72, Sanctions.

-The AHCCCS TPL Section shall provide the format and reporting schedule for this information to the Contractor.
-AHCCCS will provide the Contractor with a file of all other coverage information, for the purpose of updating the Contractor's files, as decribed in the Technical Interface Guidelines.
-AHCCCSAHCCCSAHCCCSAHCCCS Title XXI (KidsCare), HIFA Parents, BCCTP, SOBRA Family Planning and SSDI-TMC: Eligibility for KidsCare, HIFA Parents, BCCTP, SOBRA Family Planning and SSDI-TMC benefits require that the applicant/member not be enrolled with any other creditable health insurance plan.
-If the Contractor becomes aware of any such coverage, the Contractor shall notify AHCCCS immediately.
-AHCCCS will determine if the other insurance meets the creditable coverage definition in A.R.S.
+AHCCCSA will provide the Contractor, on an agreed upon schedule, with a complete file of all third-party coverage information (other than Medicare) for the purpose of updating the Contractor's files.
+The Contractor shall notify AHCCCSA of any known changes in coverage within deadlines and in a format prescribed by AHCCCSA.

+Title XXI (KidsCare), HIFA Parents and BCCTP: Eligibility for KidsCare, HIFA Parents and BCCTP benefits require that the applicant/member not be enrolled with any other creditable health insurance plan.
+If the Contractor becomes aware of any such coverage, the Contractor shall notify AHCCCSA immediately.
+AHCCCSA will determine if the other insurance meets the creditable definition in A.R.S.
 36-2982(G).

-Contract Termination: Upon termination of this contract, the Contractor will complete the existing third party liability cases or make any necessary arrangements to transfer the cases to AHCCCS's authorized TPL representative.
+Contract Termination: Upon termination of this contract, the Contractor will complete the existing third party liability cases or make any necessary arrangements to transfer the cases to AHCCCSA's authorized TPL representative.